-- Q. Do you know whether TECo contacted non-bidders to inquire why they chosenot to bid? - 8 A. There is no record to show that any additional contacts were made. - 9 Q. Did TECo establish a dialogue with bidders? - 10 No. I think an interactive process with bidders is appropriate as long as the process is A. 11 the same for all prospective bidders.
+6 Q. Do you know whether TECo contacted non-bidders to inquire why they chose not to bid?

+8 A. There is no record to show that any additional contacts were made.

+9 0.
+Did TECo establish a dialogue with bidders?

+10 A. No. I think an interactive process with bidders is appropriate as long as the process is 11 the same for all prospective bidders.
 Much can be learned through dialogue in a pre-12 bid conference.
 TECo carried its "no dialogue" policy throughout: there was no 13 structured pre-bid meeting or follow-up meetings.
 The last is the most important.
-This is the opportunity for more improvement in bids, not just price, but in operational 14 15 procedures, and many other factors of importance in such a contract.
-To me, not 16 meeting with the bidders is a huge indicator of TECo's lack of "seriousness" about 17 awarding this business to anyone but its affiliate.
-One bidder, ACBL sent TECo a 18 letter that indicated its desire to meet with TECo to discuss the rejection of its 19 proposal.
+This 14 is the opportunity for more improvement in bids, not just price, but in operational 15 procedures, and many other factors of importance in such a contract.
+To me, not 16 meeting with the bidders is a huge indicatof of TECo's lack of "seriousness" about 17 awarding this business to anyone but its affiliate.
+One bidder, sent TECo a 18 letter that indicated its desire to meet with TECo to discuss the rejection of its 19 proposal.
 (Exhibit No. (HGW-5)).
-TECo refused to meet with ACBL. - Q. Did TECo Transport submit a bid in response to the RFP? - A. No. TECo Transport was not required to bid under the terms of its prior contract with TECo.
-Therefore, TECo Transport had no incentive to "sharpen its pencil" and provide a competitive bid to win the business.
+TECo refused to meet with

+Q. Did TECo Transport submit a bid in response to the RFP?

+21 A. No. TECo Transport was not required to bid under the terms of its prior contract with 22 TECo.
+Therefore, TECo Transport had no incentive to "sharpen its pencil" and 23 provide a competitive bid to win the business.
 Under the terms of the prior contract,

-TECo Transport was simply allowed to "meet-or-beat" the best bid to win the 1 2 contract.
+TECo Transport was simply allowed to "meet-or-beat" the best bid to win the contract.

 3 Q. Do "meet-or-beat" clauses discourage competitive bidding?

-4 Yes.
-Such clauses discourage a company from coming in with a really competitive A. 5 bid because bidders perceive that one company, the one with the right to "meet-orbeat," has an extraordinary advantage over all others;, all it needs to do is sit back and 6 7 wait for the other bids.
+4 A. Yes.
+Such clauses discourage a company from coming in with a really competitive 5 bid because bidders perceive that one company, the one with the right to "meet-or6 beat," has an extraordinary advantage over all others;, all it needs to do is sit back and 7 wait for the other bids.

 8 Q. Were there problems with TECo's handling of the bids it did received?

-9 Yes.
-TECO did not seriously consider the low bidders it actually had in hand, ACBL A. 10 and CSX.
-In fact, it dismissed them, out of hand, apparently due to two things: 1) a 11 flawed analysis of the CSX bid and, 2) a perceived lack of financial ability on the part 12 of ACBL, 13 Q. Please provide an overview of the bids that were submitted.
-14 A. The TECo solicitation went to a number of barge lines operating on the Ohio and Mississippi rivers, terminal facilities for handling coal in the New Orleans area, and 15 16 marine operators in coastal waters.
+- 9 A. Yes.
+TECO did not seriously consider the low bidders it actually had in hand, for and CSX.
+In fact, it dismissed them, out of hand, apparently due to two things: 1) a 11 flawed analysis of the CSX bid and, 2) a perceived lack of financial ability on the part

+Q. Please provide an overview of the bids that were submitted.

+14 А. The TECo solicitation went to a number of barge lines operating on the Ohio and 15 Mississippi rivers, terminal facilities for handling coal in the New Orleans area, and 16 marine operators' in coastal waters.
 Probably due to the problems with the RFP 17 discussed earlier, the number of bids received was disappointing.
-18 portion, only one operator, ACBL, an established company operating on the 19 Mississippi River and its tributaries, responded to the RFP.
-On the New Orleans 20 terminal portion, only one bidder, IMT responded.
+On the river 18 portion, only one operator, an established company operating on the 19 Mississippi River and its tributaries, responded to the RFP.
+On the New Orleans 20 terminal portion, only one bidder, sponded.
 Its bid offered little or no savings.
+21 No bids were received for the cross-Gulf transportation leg.